 When macOS Mojave was introduced back in 2018, Apple added Quick Actions to Finder that make it easier to perform quick edits to files without having to open the apps associated with them.
-Fast forward to macOS Ventura, and Apple has expanded what you can do with Quick Actions, making them an even more powerful workflow ally.
+In macOS Ventura and later, Apple has expanded what you can do with Quick Actions, making them an even more powerful workflow ally.
 Here's how to make them work for you.

 finder